FreySolarEye/freysolareye.github.io/_posts/2022-11-16-Reversing-ISP-Router-Firmware[Part 2].md

         <Entry0 username="admin" web_passwd="poqv7069"

-But testing them on the Basic Auth web panel of the router shows that they're incorrect which is kinda odd; Because clearly it states that the credentials are for **web_passwd** entry.
-Never the less after some time trying to make sense of it i tried to approach it with a different methodology.
+But testing them on the Basic Auth web panel of the router shows that they are incorrect which is kinda odd; Because clearly it states that the credentials are for **web_passwd** entry.
+Nevertheless after some time trying to make sense of it i tried to approach it with a different methodology.
 Instead  we can just tweak some mechanisms to work for our advantage in order to access the router web portal without breaking the Basic Authentication module.

 # What is Βoa
 {:.no_toc}

-A little bit information about boa, Boa is a discontinued since 2005 open-source small-footprint web server that is suitable for embedded applications.
+Some information about boa, Boa is a discontinued since 2005 open-source small-footprint web server that is suitable for embedded applications.
 To simplify  things up it's just a web based client which serves basic content with minimal security policies.

 # Debugging Boa Configuration
 {:.no_toc}

-Now that we're inside the Router environment we can take a look how Boa is being executed and what configuration does it parses, to do that we're gonna list our current processes and grep through our way to locate Boa process.
+Now that we're inside the Router environment we can take a look at how Boa is being executed and what configuration does it parses, to do that we're gonna list our current processes and grep through our way to locate Boa process.

 On the router shell environment let's execute the below command :